vladi-rh/rhoai-genaiops-lab-instructions/docs/7-observability/1-enable-monitoring.md

 This architecture provides health metrics and alerts for OpenShift AI platform components while offering integration points for external observability tools like **Grafana**.

 > **Note**: The RHOAI Observability stack has already been deployed and configured for this lab environment.
-If you're interested in learning more about the underlying platform configuration, see the [Managing Observability in RHOAI](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/3.0/html/managing_openshift_ai/managing-observability_managing-rhoai) documentation.
+If you're interested in learning more about the underlying platform configuration, check the `Managing Observability in RHOAI` section under `Administer OpenShift AI platform access, apps, and operations` [documentation](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed).

 ### Deploy Grafana

 The RHOAI Observability stack collects platform-wide metrics, but these are generic infrastructure signals that don't reveal application-specific insights about your Canopy deployment.
 To visualize what matters for your AI assistant - token usage patterns, LLM latency, backend API performance - you need custom Grafana dashboards that query Prometheus with filters specific to your namespace and components.

-1. Deploy a Grafana instance in your toolings namespace to support the end-to-end observability journey for CanopyUI.
+1. Deploy a Grafana instance in your toolings namespace to support the end-to-end observability journey for Canopy.
 Install it through your GitOps workflow in `genaiops-gitops/toolings/`:

     Create `grafana` folder under `toolings`.
 And then create a file called `config.yaml` under `grafana` folder.
 Or simply run the below commands: